Best Free HTML Email Builders in 2026

 GrapesJS is an open-source web builder framework with email template support.
 You can use it directly online, self-host it, or embed it in your own applications.

 The flexibility is unmatched.
 You control everything: the interface, the features, the hosting.
 For technical teams that want complete ownership, GrapesJS delivers.
+If you're building a platform that needs an embedded email builder (like an API-first email platform), GrapesJS is worth evaluating as the foundation.

 The trade-off is setup effort.
 Unlike commercial tools, you need to configure and potentially customize GrapesJS for your needs.
 It's not a turnkey solution.
+Budget at least a few days for initial setup and configuration.

 Best for: Technical teams wanting complete control